Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 If cinema were to be theorized primarily through listening rather than vision, what would be the most significant conceptual shift for film theory?

-To write about film not as interpretation of scenes, and dialogue, and moments and plots but as indivisible materiality that thinks in connecting rather than things by themselves and that creates sonic possible worlds: the plural slices of this world and of the film world, would mean to write about everything at the same time.
+Film theory could come to write about film not in terms of interpretations of scenes, and dialogue, and moments, protagonists and plots, but as indivisible materiality that thinks by connecting rather than things by themselves and that creates sonic possible worlds: the plural slices of this world and of the film world.
+This would mean to write about film as a vibrational sphere, where everything sounds at the same time rather than chronologically.
 I am not sure we can write that way.
 It would be a challenge.
-But we surely should try so we could develop a cultural visuality from our ears, able to understand the vibrational, indivisible and relational experience of film and sense ourselves within it.
+But we surely should try so we could develop a cultural visuality from our ears, able to understand the vibrational, individisble and relational experience of film and sense ourselves within it.

 Leave a comment